 'Whitestar' is a cross between Tillandsia ixioides X Tillandsia T. recurvifolia, however, it is much larger than either parent, growing up to 12 inches in height.
 The bracts are a rosy pink color with cream to yellow colored flowers.
 The silver-gray leaves tend to curl about, giving it a sense of movement.Continue to 26 of 26 below.

 26 of 26

 For an air plant, Tillandsia xerographica has unusually wide, flat gray-green leaves that curl around like ribbons.
 Much thinner new leaves sprout from the center of the rosette, but the broad leaves make a great contrast in a display with smaller air plants.
-Tillandsia xerographica does not get terribly tall, topping out at 4 to 5 inches, but its wide leaves will spread a good 6 to 9 inches wide, making an imposing impact.
+Tillandsia xerographica does not get terribly tall, topping out at four to five inches, but its wide leaves will spread a good six to nine inches wide, making an imposing impact.